griffperry/planning_center_bot/README.md

 # planning_center_bot

-This tool uses a selenium web driver to create small groups in planning center.
+This tool uses a custom planning center api to create small groups in planning center.

-The data is originally formatted in an excel spreadsheet.
-Examples to come
+The data is originally formatted in an excel spreadsheet and translated into a dictionary

 Install required packages
 `make install`